 Decisions to deploy military force are informed by the strategic culture in a body politic.
-Strategic culture is used in theory as a variable that helps to explain the specific strategic decisions of governments.
+Strategic culture is used in theory as a context that helps to explain the specific strategic decisions of governments.
 As such, it needs to be included in our endeavour to find out how we deal with the use of military force.
-In this course we will discuss the role of strategic culture in the utility of force debate, as war has changed its theatre of operations from a clearly definable battlefield with uniformed soldiers to a "war amongst the people".
-Also, strategic cultures of different countries will be compared in order to assess the impact of strategic culture on policy choices in relation to the use of force.
+In this course we will discuss the strategic cultures of different countries that will be compared in order to assess the impact of strategic culture on policy choices in relation to the use of force.

 In the second half of the course we will try and get a better grasp of the application in current issues of the theoretic approaches we encountered during the first half of the course.
-The first debate will focus on drones, killer robots and the decision to use force.
+The first debate will focus on the decision making process: who decides what when and under which circumstances?
 The second debate will concentrate on the impact of (social) media and the decision to use force.
-Finally, at the end of the course we attempt to answer the question we posed at the beginning: How do we in the democratic body politic, deal with the use of military force as a political instrument?
+Finally, at the end of the course we attempt to answer the question we posed at the beginning: What is, in a democracy, the relation between society and armed forces, and how do we deal with the use of military force as a political instrument?
 In week 8 we will commit ourselves to analysing the security and defence policies of NATO and EU.
 We will look at and compare the decision-making procedures of these two international organisations.
-Finally, we will take the case of the Netherlands for analysing its security and defence policy.
+Finally, we will take the case of the Netherlands for analysing its security and defence policy and look at the practical side (either guest speakers or excursion).

-understand the contemporary interplay and impact of the relationship between war, deployment of forces and society.
+1 understand the contemporary interplay and impact of the relationship between war, (national) defence and society.
 2 evaluate the most important contemporary perspectives concerning the interplay and impact of the relationship between war, defence and society.
 3 Understand ethical and legal considerations pertaining to the use of force 4 Understand the impact of the nature of civil - military relations on the control and employment of the military.
 5 Explain the impact of modern media on societal and political debates concerning the use of force.
 6 Assess contemporary ethical and legal debates concerning the use of force.